runawaydevil/skullx/README.md

 ### Sidebar

-The sidebar includes:
+The sidebar includes the following components:
 - Table of contents (TocBot) - appears on posts
-- Author information
+- Author information with social links
 - Latest posts (5 most recent)
 - Tags cloud (15 most used tags)